 For all music lovers out there this is a dream come true: A film festival that specialises only in music documentaries!
 Running for 16 years in Barcelona, now you can find a version of the In-Edit Festival in places as far apart as Amsterdam, Greece or Peru.

-Check In-Edit’s 2018 programme to find out if there is if there is an artist, band or music style that you are interested in.
+Check In-Edit’s 2019 programme to find out if there is if there is an artist, band or music style that you are interested in.
 I already have a list of what not-to-miss this year.
-Films like Bad Reputation, Cocksucker Blues or The King are definitely there.
+Films like Marianne & Leonard, Birth of the Cool, Above Us Only Sky and The Story of Creem Magazine are definitely there.
 But I am sure you will have your own.

 Barcelona Weather in November